KPInc425/odin-tasks/README.md

 #Todo

--Refactor Getting Changed data, as its a bit blunt force atm --getProjectDataFromCards maybe changed to just the single card no that we are closing editing options for non-selected cards.
+-Refactor Getting Changed data, as its a bit blunt force atm --getProjectDataFromCards maybe changed to just the single card now that we are closing editing options for non-selected cards.
 -create new task array from currently displayed project (getProjectDataFromCards.js) -Display Priority editing element when button is depressed -display project selection dropdown when edit button for project is depressed